2022 Illinois House of Representatives election: District 55

-The district has been represented by Democrat Marty Moylan since January 9, 2013.
+The district had been represented by Democrat Marty Moylan since January 9, 2013.
 Moylan was re-elected with 72.6% of the vote in 2020.
 Michael M. Lupo, a small business owner, was the Republican nominee.

 District 56

-The district has been represented by Democrat Michelle Mussman since January 12, 2011.
+The district had been represented by Democrat Michelle Mussman since January 12, 2011.
 Mussman was re-elected with 57.6% of the vote in 2020.
 E. Dale Litney, a self-employed sports official, was the Republican nominee.

 District 57

-The district has been represented by Democrat Jonathan Carroll since his appointment on October 4, 2017.
+The district had been represented by Democrat Jonathan Carroll since his appointment on October 4, 2017.
 Carroll was re-elected unopposed in 2020.
 Rory Welch, a consultant, was the Republican nominee.

 District 58

-The district has been represented by Democrat Bob Morgan since January 9, 2019.
+The district had been represented by Democrat Bob Morgan since January 9, 2019.
 Morgan was re-elected unopposed in 2020.
 Mike Clark, a construction manager, was the Republican nominee.

 District 59

-The district has been represented by Democrat Daniel Didech since January 9, 2019.
+The district had been represented by Democrat Daniel Didech since January 9, 2019.
 Didech was re-elected unopposed in 2020.
+Charles Roeske, an SOC manager, was the Republican nominee.

 District 60

-The district has been represented by Democrat Rita Mayfield since her appointment in July 2010.
+The district had been represented by Democrat Rita Mayfield since her appointment in July 2010.
 Mayfield was re-elected unopposed in 2020.
+She faced no other ballot-listed candidates in the general election.

 District 61

-The district has been represented by Democrat Joyce Mason since January 9, 2019.
+The district had been represented by Democrat Joyce Mason since January 9, 2019.
 Mason was re-elected with 55.1% of the vote in 2020.
+Peter Petteroni, an English teacher at Round Lake High School, was the Republican nominee.

 District 62

-The district has been represented by Democrat Sam Yingling since January 9, 2013.
+The district had been represented by Democrat Sam Yingling since January 9, 2013.
 Yingling was re-elected with 56.9% of the vote in 2020.
+Yingling retired to run for state senator in the 31st district.
+Laura Faver Dias, a Grayslake board member; Thomas Maillard, a director of government operations for Waukegan; and Terry Wilke, a Lake County board member all ran for the Democratic nomination.
+Laura Faver Dias won the nomination.
+Adam Shores, another Grayslake board member, was the Republican nominee.

 District 63

-The district has been represented by Republican Steve Reick since January 11, 2017.
+The district had been represented by Republican Steve Reick since January 11, 2017.
 Reick was re-elected with 54.8% of the vote in 2020.
+Brian Myers, a retired teacher, was the Democratic nominee.

 District 64

-The district has been represented by Republican Tom Weber since January 9, 2019.
+The district had been represented by Republican Tom Weber since January 9, 2019.
 Weber was re-elected with 59.8% of the vote in 2020.
+Rick Konter, a retired farmer, was the Democratic nominee.

 District 65

-The district has been represented by Republican Dan Ugaste since January 9, 2019.
-Ugaste is seeking a third term.
+The district had been represented by Republican Dan Ugaste since January 9, 2019.
+Ugaste was seeking a third term.
 Democrats slated scientist and small business owner Linda Robertson for the district.
 Ugaste's campaign committee chair endorsed Robertson over Ugaste in the race.

 District 66

-The district has been represented by Democrat Suzanne Ness since January 13, 2021.
+The district had been represented by Democrat Suzanne Ness since January 13, 2021.
 Ness was first elected with 52.0% of the vote in 2020.
-Dundee Township Supervisor Arin Thrower and Connie Cain are seeking the Republican nomination.
+Connie Cain, an accountant, and Dundee Township Supervisor Arin Thrower ran for the Republican nomination.
+Cain won the nomination.